bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     > There are plenty of options to configure the `ng generate component` with.
 You can read more about them here: [ng generate component]( https://github.com/angular/angular-cli/wiki/generate-component).

-1. First of all, let’s us export the new component to both, the library module class and the `public_apis.ts` file respectively.
+1. First of all, let’s export the new component to both, the library module class and the `public_apis.ts` file respectively.

     ````
     @NgModule({